- Name: Shotaro Kaneda

-The film saw a limited release in the States from late 1988 throughout 1989, and was hailed by critics and audiences as ground breaking and innovative.
+The film saw a limited release in the States from late 1988 throughout 1989 and was hailed by critics and audiences as groundbreaking and innovative.
 It was its subsequent release on home video that propelled the film and manga to cult-like status.

 Over 20 years later, it is considered by most to be one the quintessential science fiction stories of the last 20 plus years, and Katsuhiro Otomo's work on Akira is credited with reshaping modern anime and manga.
 Akira, quite simply, is a Classic with a capital ‘C’.

-Akira is set in the near future 30 years after an unusual explosions goes off in Tokyo, leveling the city and triggering World War III.
+Akira is set in the near future 30 years after an unusual explosion goes off in Tokyo, leveling the city and triggering World War III.
 The central story focuses on Kaneda and Tetsuo, two childhood friends that now ride in a motorcycle gang on the streets of Neo-Tokyo.
 Early in the story, Tetsuo encounters a strange boy during a motorcycle chase leaving him catatonic.
 Tetsuo and the boy are retrieved by the military and we learn as the story unfolds that he has been pulled into a secret experiment to awaken latent psychic power.
 Kaneda, concerned for his friend, gets pulled into events that will reshape their world dramatically once again.

 To give away more of the story is to ruin the joy of experiencing it for yourself.
 If you haven't seen Akira, you should.
 If you have seen it, well you don't need me reiterating the entire plot to you so on to the toy review!

 Kanada on his motorcycle is probably the most iconic anime image in both the Western or Eastern hemispheres, so when I started seeing pictures of Project BM!
-1/6 Kaneda and his bike, of course I was way interested, but who the hell is Project BM!?
+1/6 Kaneda and his bike, of course, I was way interested, but who the hell is Project BM!?

 "Project BM!" stands for B for Bandai and M for Medicom Toys, with the 2 companies producing Projects together.
 Well, this is the first of the fruits of their efforts, a 1/6 Shotaro Kaneda.
-It's pretty much a higher end Real Action Hero.
+It's pretty much a higher-end Real Action Hero.

 The box is the usual Japanese packaging: window box with lid, held in place with Velcro.
 What is a step above the norm is the print quality on the box.
 The whole thing is done on a satin finish with super high gloss images over that.
 The effect is subtle, but elegant.

 When you open the lid, a die-cut AKIRA logo over the window greets you.
-Rather sharp looking packing.
+Rather sharp-looking packing.

-Inside, it's a vacuum formed tray holding the figure, and all his parts and pieces neatly in place.
+Inside, it's a vacuum-formed tray holding the figure, and all his parts and pieces neatly in place.
 In addition to the Kaneda figure, you also get a generous amount of accessories...